MaxVRAM/Sys-QTT/README.md

 Sys-QTT is a light-weight, Python-based system metrics service for monitoring networked devices.
 It periodically gathers a customisable selection of host machine metrics, and publishes the data to an MQTT broker/server of your choice.

-This was designed to use with Home Assistant, but can be used with any MQTT broker.
+Sys-QTT was designed to play nice with Home Assistant, based on their [MQTT discovery documentation](https://www.home-assistant.io/docs/mqtt/discovery/).
+It should work with other any other MQTT broker/configuration, however, keep in mind that some specifics may be related to Home Assistant.

 ### (Nov 2021) Warning

 As of November 2021, this fork of Sennevds/system_sensors is major under development.
-Some commits may create breaking changes to existing installations.
+Some commits to `main` may create breaking changes to existing installations.
-I'll remove this notice once things are safe again.
+I'll settle the project down soon and remove this warning.

 ## Metrics